286 Things to do in Greece. Where to go, what to see, what to do, best places, landmarks and attractions to visit.

 252. Amazing animals of Moni Island

 Get on an 8-minute boat ride from the little boat of Perdika, on the island of Aegina and come across deer, wild goats, peacocks and squirrels that you can hand feed.
-Afterwards enjoy the sandy beach, swim in the deep waters and try underwater fishing.
+Afterwards enjoy the sandy beach, swim in the deep waters.

 253. Visit Aegina Fistiki (Pistachio) Fest